questdb/sample-datasets/README.md

 # nasdaq_trades (finance)

-This dataset contains an hour (starting at `2023-09-05T16:00:00Z`) worth of trades for some nasdaq-listed companies (`TSLA`, `NVDA`, `AMD`, `AVGO`, `AMZN`, `META`, `GOOGL`, `AAPL`, `MSFT`).
+This dataset contains an hour (~24K rows, starting at `2023-09-05T16:00:00Z`) worth of trades for some nasdaq-listed companies
+(`TSLA`, `NVDA`, `AMD`, `AVGO`, `AMZN`, `META`, `GOOGL`, `AAPL`, `MSFT`).
 The info was obtained from Yahoo Finance (Thank you, Yahoo!).
  If you feel like joining two sample datasets, the `btc_trades` dataset above has trading information for the same hour.